fecgov/fec-testing/Testing-Scripts/Test-Script-10-27-2016.md

 ## Questions for wireframe option 1:

 Okay, now let’s look at the first design.
-I am going to share my screen with you and show it to you on my computer.
+Let's try having you open the first PDF - Wireframe option 1 - and share your screen with me.

-[share screen]
+[user opens PDF and shares screen]

-- As we stay scrolled to the top of the screen, what is your first impression of the page?
+- Staying scrolled to the top of the screen, what is your first impression of the page?

 - Does the happening soon section contain the kind of information you would expect to see?

-- I'm going to go back to the top now for the next question.
-If you would like me to scroll, feel free to tell me.
+- Let's scroll back to the top of the screen.
 The question is: What would you do if you worked for a candidate's campaign, and you wanted to know more about how to file your required reports with the FEC?

     - _if not already addressed_ How would you expect the section labeled “What can we help you do”? to function?
         - Does this section of the page seem useful?

--  Let's scroll back to the top.
+-  Again, we can scroll back to the top.
 As you may know, the FEC deals with campaign finance for federal elections, and it does not oversee state-level campaigns.
 However, people often make the mistake of asking the FEC about state-level issues.
 If you came to the FEC website with a state-level question, what would be your expectations?
     - Would the information on this page be helpful to you?